 Regardless what the always unpredictable, volatile and frequently biased polls may indicate today with Obama maintaining a lead over Romney, it will be an extremely close election that will ultimately be decided by the 2008 Obama supporters and the end result of aggressive voter suppression.

 The logical and moderate GOP has been silenced and politically hijacked by a GOP faction that dispenses historically unprecedented vitriol towards Obama.
 And we all know what happens when things get hijacked.
-The current version of the GOP is biting at the bit to complete the coring out of America – the liquidation of the middle class to create a de facto fiefdom consisting of the wealthy and permanent underclass – a first-world banana republic.
+The current version of the GOP is champing at the bit to complete the coring out of America – the liquidation of the middle class, to create a de facto fiefdom consisting of the wealthy and a permanent underclass – a first-world banana republic.

-Become a 21st century storyteller like your grandparents of yesteryear and create your own social media blitz to tell your family, friends and contacts throughout the country the eerie parallels of NYC political history to the upcoming national elections and its potential consequences.
+Become a 21st century storyteller like your grandparents, and create your own social media blitz to tell your family, friends and contacts throughout the country about the eerie parallels of NYC political history to the upcoming national elections, and the potential consequences.
 Déjà vu is not inevitable.
 So remember on Election Day to “vote early, vote often.”